-We collect personal information from visitors to our websites through the use of online forms and every time you email us your details.
+We collect personal information from visitors to our websites using online forms and every time you email us your details.
 We also collect feedback and views from people about the health and social care services that they access.
 In addition, we receive information about our own staff and people who apply to work for us.

 We use traffic log cookies to identify which pages are being used.
-This helps us analyse data about web page traffic and improve our websites in order to tailor it to users’ needs.
+This helps us analyse data about web page traffic and improve our website to tailor it to users’ needs.
 We only use this information for statistical analysis purposes and then the data is removed from the system.

 Overall, cookies help us provide you with a better website, by enabling us to monitor which pages you find useful and which you do not.
 A cookie in no way gives us access to your computer or any information about you, other than the data you choose to share with us.

 You can choose to accept or decline cookies.
 Most web browsers automatically accept cookies, but you can usually modify your browser setting to decline cookies if you prefer.
 This may prevent you from taking full advantage of the website.